Davies125/aviation-accident-analysis./README.md

 - **Analysis:** Identified trends and patterns in aviation accidents.

 ## Key Findings
-Weather conditions, Amateur built aircrafts,purpose of flight, aircraft damage and small number of engines are leading cause of accidents .
 - Private flights experience higher accident rates than commercial ones, even under similar weather conditions.
 - Weather conditions alone do not determine accident likelihood because,  amateur built aircrafts,purpose of flight, aircraft damage and small number of engines are leading cause of accidents .
 - Investing in historically safer aircraft models can minimize risks and enhance long-term profitability.